MVemon/GEO_to_Cloupe/README.md

 Integrate: (default FALSE) Toggles whether you want to utilize Seurat's integrate function while merging multiple files together.
 This is a time consuming process that may or may not improve clustering.

 Resolution: (default 0.5) Sets the sensitivity for clustering the scRNA UMAPs.
 Values between 0.0 to 1.0, with lower values indicating lower sensitivity (less number of clusters created, larger cluster sizes).

+Merge: (default TRUE) Controls whether the different scRNA files are to be merged together and outputed as a single cloupe file, or create separate cloupe files for each dataset.